 I would like to share an article written by our Volunteer Coordinator here at Parentis Hospice.
-Mrs. Taylor Edwards Harper who holds a Masters Degree in Psychology and is currently a doctoral student at The Chicago School of Professional Psychology.
+Mrs. Taylor Edwards Harper holds a Masters Degree in Psychology.
+She is currently a doctoral student at The Chicago School of Professional Psychology.
 Mrs. Taylor is also a SCGRR Volunteer and the founder of our We Honor our Veterans Program at Parentis Health.

-Our Parentis Angels do an incredible job of ensuring every patient’s needs are met from crafts and music to pet therapy, companionship, and our incredible We Honor Veterans Program.
+Our Parentis Angels do an incredible job of ensuring every patient’s needs are met.
+This goes from crafts and music to pet therapy, companionship, and our incredible We Honor Veterans Program.
 Each Parentis Angel goes through rigorous training to ensure they have the best understanding of hospice and all that it encompasses.

-We continue this training throughout their volunteer experience with Parentis to ensure they have the most up to date and accurate information to better serve our patients.
+We continue this training throughout their volunteer experience with Parentis.
+This ensures they have the most up to date and accurate information to better serve our patients.
 From there we discuss each volunteers’ unique talents and how they would like to bring that talent to our patients.
 So, every time a patient sees a volunteer it is a completely new experience.

-The emotional bond a volunteer and patient create is something so pure and genuine you will never find this kind of experience in any other field.
-The volunteers understand how crucial they are to each patient’s life and thus creating an incredible experience not only for the patient but volunteer as well.
+The emotional bond a volunteer and patient create is something so pure and genuine.
+You will never find this kind of experience in any other field.
+The volunteers understand how crucial they are to each patient’s life.
+This creates an incredible experience not only for the patient but volunteer as well.
 So many of the best ideas for patients have come from our volunteers and their experiences within hospice.

-From the time of intake with a patient they receive a check-off sheet making sure if they are a veteran, we are made aware immediately.
+At the time of intake, patients receive a check-off sheet making sure if they are a veteran, we are made aware immediately.
 They also receive a flyer showing our monthly meet and greet.
-This monthly meeting is held with a veteran and myself where families can ask anything about the program or patient-specific benefits.
+This monthly meeting is held with a veteran and myself.
+This is where families can ask anything about the program or patient-specific benefits.
 This is a great way for families to not only interact with staff but each other.

 Another one of the great aspects of our volunteer program is our pet volunteers.
 Our dogs go to different facilities and interact with both patients and staff.
 This is a crucial part of our program as the patients adore the dogs and vice versa.
-It is also great for our patients’ overall mental health especially in these times any form of new stimulation in their day can have an extreme impact on their quality of life.
+It is also great for our patients’ overall mental health.
+This is especially true in these times.
+Any form of new stimulation in their day can have an extreme impact on their quality of life.

 All of our dogs are certified and trained in hospice with their handler to better understand each patients’ unique needs.
-We strive to ensure the safety and well-being of all of our patients so our selection process for pet volunteers is very rigorous.
+We strive to ensure the safety and well-being of all of our patients.
+As a result, our selection process for pet volunteers is very rigorous.
 This ensures that we are the best fit for the dog and he/she is the best fit for us and our patients.
-Each time we receive a new pet volunteer the first visit is always with me to make sure the dog is comfortable in the environment and vice versa.
+Each time we receive a new pet volunteer the first visit is always with me.
+This makes sure the dog is comfortable in the environment and vice versa.
 From there we slowly let the handler and pet go out more and more by themselves until we and they feel comfortable with the progress.

 Each month is a new craft for our patients.
-Our volunteers work very hard designing and coming up with various ideas for crafts and it shows when you see them near a patient’s bedside or hanging on a wall.
+Our volunteers work very hard designing and coming up with various ideas for crafts.
+It shows when you see them near a patient’s bedside or hanging on a wall.
 For example, this month our volunteers created pumpkins with cinnamon stick stems.
-Specific sensory aspects such as smell have a profound effect on our patient’s memory.
+Specific sensory aspects, such as smell, have a profound effect on our patient’s memory.
 We strive to create these unique touches to stimulate and enrich our patients’ lives.

 During these tough times, we have taken every precaution possible to ensure not only that our patients are safe but our volunteers as well.
 This entails scaling back on in-person visits and adapting how we interact with patients while still considering what is best for the patient’s overall health and well-being.

 Our music and craft volunteers have worked incredibly hard to evolve their interactions with patients and ensure the safety of everyone involved.
-Many patients have not had access to family members since March and this takes a massive tole on both their mental and physical health.
+Many patients have not had access to family members since March.
+This takes a massive tole on both their mental and physical health.

-Isolation is a huge risk factor for this specific population thus creating an even bigger impact on our volunteer program.
+Isolation is a huge risk factor for this specific population.
+This creates an even bigger impact on our hospice volunteer program.
 Our angels are now more than ever a crucial part of all of our patients’ lives.
-Through our letters, music, crafts, pet therapy and so much more we strive to fill the gap that this horrible pandemic has created for patients and their families.
+Through our letters, music, crafts, pet therapy and so much more, we strive to fill the gap that this horrible pandemic created for patients and their families.
 Every day we strive to be better for our patients and their loved ones.

 Each aspect of our volunteer program was specifically designed with the patient’s well-being in mind.
-These little touches were created to stimulate their mind, body, and soul ensuring each patient lives a long and prosperous life while with our program and volunteers.
+These little touches were created to stimulate their mind, body, and soul.
+This ensures each patient lives a long and prosperous life while with our program and volunteers.
 Our program is always evolving and adapting to better serve our patients and collaborate with all staff members within the company.